nmcl/sandbox/Mandelbrot/README.md

 To run: java Mandelbrot

-Includes two examples of output you should expect.
+Includes two examples of output you should expect, one as a png and one as plain text file.